2020 Maui Travel Updates

-A deposit in the amount of 3 nights’ rent is required to secure a reservation.
+A deposit in the amount of 50% of the booking total required to secure a reservation for each condo.
 The final balance is due 30 days prior to arrival, which is when the reservation becomes non-changeable and non-refundable.
 You can change your dates or even change condos up until that final payment due date.
-If you cancel altogether prior to the final payment due date, your deposit will be refunded less a $100 cancel fee.*
+If you cancel altogether prior to the final payment due date, your deposit will be refunded less a $100 + tax cancel fee.*

 Please note that as the COVID-19 situation unfolds, we are maintaining a very flexible cancellation and refund policy through 2020 and will extend this policy as needed.